Biden and Carter, longtime allies, reconnect in Georgia

 Biden and Carter, longtime allies, reconnect in GeorgiaNew

 PLAINS, Ga.
-(AP) — President Joe Biden has visited former President Jimmy Carter in Plains, Georgia, where the 39th president and his wife, Rosalynn, have lived most of their lives.
+(AP) — President Joe Biden has visited former President Jimmy Carter in Plains, Georgia, where the 96-year-old and his wife, Rosalynn, have lived most of their lives.
 The two presidents didn’t appear together outside the Carters’ home on Thursday.
-Biden was seen with Rosalynn Carter at the door as he departed.
+Biden was seen with 93-year-old Rosalynn Carter at the door as he departed.
 The former first lady stood alongside him supported by her walker.
-Biden was a young Delaware senator when he endorsed Carter’s bid for the presidency in 1976.
-Biden is the oldest sitting president ever at 78.
-The 96-year-old Carter is the longest-lived president in history.
+Biden said before leaving Georgia that “it was great to see President Carter.”
+He says, “We sat and talked about the old days.”
+Biden also said Carter’s health had gotten better.
 Many of the 650 residents of Plains turned out to see Biden’s motorcade.